 £5, £5, £5, the payments dropped in hour after hour and I was pretty pleased with my results.

-After about a week I got a call from the head of marketing at one of Ann Summers competitors who told me they had the exact same product, from the same factory in China, price £5 less and with a free shipping offer.
+Then, after about a week, I got a call from the head of marketing at one of Ann Summers competitors who told me they had the exact same product, from the same factory in China, price £5 less and with a free shipping offer.
 They couldn’t use the “Rampant Rabbit” brand but it was obvious this was the same product.

 The commissions were all over the place.